An Overview of Cost of Living in Huron, SD

 What Factors can Influence the Cost of Living in Huron?

-Groceries: Grocery prices have seen substantial hikes in the last 2-3 years, with some markets witnessing food cost increases of over 20% during this period.
-Conversely, certain markets have experienced only moderate upticks.
-These variations in food expenses can have a substantial impact on the overall cost of living in any locality.
-In Huron, the groceries index is 4.2% lower than the national average.
+Groceries: Grocery costs have continued to increase significantly over the last 2-3 years.
+In some markets the cost of food has gone up by more than 20% in that period.
+While other markets have managed to see only a moderate uptick.
+These food costs can have a major impact on the cost of living in any area.
+In Huron, the groceries index is 2.1% lower than the national average.

 Subsidies: Some areas might offer government subsidies or assistance programs that help lower cost of living for residents.
 These programs can include anything from Medicare, Medicaid, housing subsidies, low-income home energy assistance programs, school lunch programs, supplemental nutrition assistance programs, student loans, electric vehicle tax credits, affordable care act subsidies and crop subsidies.
 Areas that offer less subsidies, could see an increase in their cost of living.